palewire/django-postgres-copy/docs/index.rst

             # All this method needs is the path to your CSV
             Person.objects.to_csv('/path/to/my/export.csv')

-Run your loader and that's it.
+Run your exporter and that's it.

 .. code-block:: bash